 Following this mess up, Cambridge Analytica has now been kept under scrutiny regarding the probe into its alleged interference in the Russian election.

-Also, Special counsel Robert Mueller has reportedly requested that all emails from the firm’s employees who worked with the Trump campaign, and Alexander Nix, CEO of Cambridge Analytica, were interviewed with the House Intelligence Committee.
+Also, Special counsel Robert Mueller has reportedly requested that all emails from the firm’s employees who worked with the Trump campaign, and Alexander Nix, CEO of Cambridge Analytica, be interviewed with the House Intelligence Committee.

-The final section of Grewal’s post has enumerated measures to improve the profile experience and account the safety of all the Facebook users.
+The final section of Grewal’s post has enumerated measures to improve the profile experience and account for the safety of all Facebook users.
 To this end, all apps asking for detailed user information shall have to pass through the scrutiny of Facebook’s App Review process, where the developers won’t be permitted to even ask for information from any Facebook user before convincingly justifying the nature and exact purpose of the data they want to collect to Facebook.

-Not only this, after getting feedback from the Facebook community, Facebook decided to hand the leash of personal information outlay and friend list of exclusively to the users so that they can “control their experience” themselves, as stated on the post.
+Not only this, after getting feedback from the Facebook community, Facebook decided to hand the leash of personal information outlay and friend list of exclusively to the users so that they can “control their experience” themselves, as stated in the post.
 For this, before, the users can “review the permissions the developer is requesting and choose which information to share” before deciding to download an app.
-Additionally, the users can also “manage or revoke” those permissions any time if they deem it fit.
-Facebook does many things manual and automated checks such as random audits of the currently existing along with systematic, responsive and timely monitoring of the fastest growing apps to keep a tab on its policy compliance and a positive and fulfilling user experience.
+Additionally, the users can also “manage or revoke” those permissions at any time if they deem it fit.
+Facebook does many things manual and automated checks such as random audits of the currently existing along with systematic, responsive, and timely monitoring of the fastest growing apps to keep a tab on its policy compliance and a positive and fulfilling user experience.

-With its suspension of policy violators and its steady protective measures to uphold the safety of user experience on its platform, Facebook proves why it continues to be a favorite among the social network users.
+With its suspension of policy violators and its steady protective measures to uphold the safety of user experience on its platform, Facebook proves why it continues to be a favorite among social network users.